-Ultimately, we would like Kingston Township to be a community that retains large lots, and a low residential density (generally less than one unit per 1.951 acres) in a rural setting with agriculture and significant permanent open space.
+Kingston Township aspires to be a community that retains large lots and a low residential density in a rural setting with agriculture and significant permanent open space with a love of nature, deep respect for the beauty and importance of our natural, rural environment.

 The rural character of the township will be maintained with a concerted effort to preserve open space, natural features of land, and farmland preservation with an emphasis on large residential lots.

-Rural roads would for the most part remain narrow two lane roads, yet safely carry local traffic.
-They would have a rough edge, with fencing that reminds us of the rural past, and mature landscaping to replace fence/tree rows if they are removed as part of planned developments.
+Rural roads would, for the most part, remain as two-lane roads, yet safely carrying local traffic.

+Fencing should be reminiscent of the rural character of the area and true landscaping should replace fence/tree rows if they are removed as part of development.

-Primary conservation features must be prioritized as restricted, permanent open space and preserved as the township develops in this order; #1 woodlands, #2 wildlife habitats, #3 quality wetland buffers and #4 riparian zones.
-Secondary conservation features including floodways, scenic views and vistas, and sloping land must also be considered as restricted, permanent open space.
-Prime farmland and cultural resources (historic, archaeological or of cultural value) that give a sense of our heritage should be preserved as part of all new developments.
+Conservation features must be prioritized as restricted, permanent open space and preserved as the township develops in this order: woodlands, wildlife habitats, quality wetland buffers, and riparian zones.
+Secondary conservation features including floodways, scenic views, and sloping land must also be considered as restricted permanent open space.
+Prime farmland and cultural resources (historic, archaeological or of cultural value) that give a sense of Kingston's heritage should be preserved as part of all new developments.